 Students acquire a broader perspective and learn to relate their Chicago-based semester to their overall Lake Forest education.

-Lake Forest College In The Loop offers a wide-ranging, flexible, yet focused academic program featuring internships, courses taught by Lake Forest faculty, and courses from our Loop program partners: Roosevelt University (RU), Columbia College Chicago (CCC), the School of the Art Institute (SAIC), or ACM Chicago.
+Lake Forest College In The Loop offers a wide-ranging, flexible, yet focused academic program featuring internships, courses taught by Lake Forest faculty, and courses from our Loop program partners: Roosevelt University (RU), Columbia College Chicago (CCC), the School of the Art Institute (SAIC).

 You will also complete up to two additional academic credits, chosen from:

 1. ITL option: Courses offered by the Lake Forest College In The Loop program (ITL) and taught by our faculty at the Loop campus.

 The Loop always offers LOOP 202: Professional Development in the 21st Century (1 credit).

 Each semester, the In The Loop program offers a second course taught by Lake Forest College faculty.

 The ITL courses are scheduled on a single day to provide maximum flexibility for your internship schedule.

 Further, the In The Loop program offers the optional LOOP 201: In The Loop Practicum, a .5-credit experience that can be used to achieve four transfer credits if you choose to take courses from RU, SAIC, or CCC that do not transfer in as full credits.